TiborKoderman/Igra/README.md

  step 4: profit???

-sorry some comments are in slovenian
+Sorry, some comments are in slovenian

 Game was made from scratch using SDL2 graphics were done using a toutorial, since this was my first time programming a game.